Sudo-Ivan/rns-page-node/README.md

 ## Options

 ```
+Positional arguments:
+  node_config             Path to rns-page-node config file

+Optional arguments:
--c, --config: The path to the Reticulum config file.
+  -c, --config            Path to the Reticulum config file
--n, --node-name: The name of the node.
+  -n, --node-name         Name of the node
--p, --pages-dir: The directory to serve pages from.
+  -p, --pages-dir         Directory to serve pages from
--f, --files-dir: The directory to serve files from.
+  -f, --files-dir         Directory to serve files from
--i, --identity-dir: The directory to persist the node's identity.
+  -i, --identity-dir      Directory to persist the node's identity
--a, --announce-interval: The interval to announce the node's presence (in minutes, default: 360) == 6 hours.
+  -a, --announce-interval Interval to announce the node's presence (in minutes, default: 360 = 6 hours)
--r, --page-refresh-interval: The interval to refresh pages (in seconds).
+  --page-refresh-interval Interval to refresh pages (in seconds, 0 = disabled)
--f, --file-refresh-interval: The interval to refresh files (in seconds).
+  --file-refresh-interval Interval to refresh files (in seconds, 0 = disabled)
--l, --log-level: The logging level.
+  -l, --log-level         Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)
 ```

 ## License